Numerical approximation based on deep convolutional neural network for high-dimensional fully nonlinear merged PDEs and 2BSDEs: Summary

 \section{Summary}

-0.2mm In the current work, based on the deep CNN technique, we develop numerical approximation for high-dimensional fully nonlinear merged PDEs and 2BSDEs.
-In the time direction, the forward discretization is employed, and in the space direction, we obtain two approximation approaches (see Subsection \ref{Se3.2} and Subsection \ref{Se3.3}) by the multi-scale deep learning fusion and the convolutional neural networks, from which, the former is more accurate and efficient than the method of Beck et al. \cite{Beck}; the latter can use matrix arrangement to calculate higher-dimensional fully nonlinear PDEs, such as $d=400$.
-These are reflected in the numerical experiments.
+This paper developed numerical approximation for high-dimensional fully nonlinear merged PDEs and 2BSDEs based on the deep CNN technique.
+First, the forward discretization was employed in the time direction, and then two approximation approaches were adopted in the space direction by the multi-scale deep learning fusion and the convolutional neural networks, from which, the former is more accurate and efficient than the method of Beck et al. \cite{Beck}; the latter can use matrix arrangement to calculate higher-dimensional fully nonlinear PDEs, such as $d=400$.
+These were reflected in the numerical experiments.
 Unfortunately, despite the computational improvement, we are temporarily unable to obtain theoretical results of the proposed methods, which will be further considered by us in the future.

-0.2mm Furthermore, in future research, we will consider using a temporal second-order approximation combined with a regularized convolutional neural network \cite{Zeiler} for solving high-dimensional fully nonlinear merged PDEs-2BSDEs system, based on the stochastic pooling.
+Following the results a future study will try to apply a temporal second-order approximation combined with a regularized convolutional neural network \cite{Zeiler} for solving high-dimensional fully nonlinear merged PDEs-2BSDEs system, based on the stochastic pooling.